MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/use-app-catalog.md

 1. Select **Save**.

-## Remove an app from the App Catalog
+## Remove an app from the Apps site
 <a name="__toc347303053"> </a>

 If you no longer want a specific app to be available for users to add, you can remove it from on the Manage apps page.
 Any instances of the app that have already been added to sites by users will remain, but the app will no longer be available for users to add to additional sites.